Edouard Cukierman: Bibliography

 The book “Israel Valley” co-written by Edouard Cukierman and Daniel Rouach was published by Pearson in 2013 and re-edited in 2018.
 Israel Valley is a key resource to better understand the Israeli High-Tech Industry.
 The authors explain and analyze the Israeli experience and know-how in High-Tech.
-The book illustrates through examples and stories the historical and cultural backdrop which have contributed to our understanding of the Israeli mindset and the impact of Israel’s innovative power.
-In October 2014, a version translated into Chinese was published, in September 2016, the book was published in Italian, and in October 2019 in Portuguese.
-Anticipate the forthcoming publication of the English version in the near future.
+The book illustrates through examples and stories the historical and cultural backdrop which have contributed to our understanding of the Israeli mindset and the impact of Israel's innovative power.
+In October 2014, a version translated into Chinese was published, in September 2016, the book was published in Italian, in October 2019 in Portuguese and in May 2025 in English.